 WOWA is seeking stories about Australian women's wisdom.
-Stories everyone can relate to - funny, sad, weird, wonderful, exciting, angry, embarrassing, challenging, hopeful, joyous, triumphant, and heartbreaking.
 Stories with a diverse range of insights into Australian women generally - past and present; city or country; young, old or anywhere in between; and encompassing all cultures, backgrounds, beliefs and experiences.
 Using this broader women’s canvas to gather together our shared, multicultural wisdom to move towards a wiser, more balanced, more understanding and more feminine world Down Under.
+Herstory rather than History.

-Your story might be a personal story or about another Australian woman – Her Story.
+Your story might be a story about yourself or about an Australian woman you know.
 The descriptor Australian applies to any woman who has lived here and called Australia home at some time in their lives.
-It is not the story of your life, but a story about a significant time in your life - a turning point, a pivotal moment.
-A time in your life when you had to draw deep.
-On resources you didn’t know you had.
-Or a time in your life which crystallised who you wanted to be, the pathway you chose.
+It is not the story of your life, but about a significant time in your life - a turning point.

 Suggested word count: approximately 1000-2000 words.
 Please send as a Word document to email@example.com